-Wrightsville Beach’s Oceanic at Crystal Pier has a seafood-dominated menu, outdoor dining, and expansive ocean views.
+Wrightsville Beach’s Oceanic at the Crystal Pier has a seafood-dominated menu, outdoor dining and expansive ocean views.
 In fact, this beachfront restaurant is the only restaurant in Wrightsville Beach that’s situated on the Atlantic Ocean – talk about dinner and a show.

-Those arriving in Southport by land or sea head straight to Yacht Basin Provision Company.
+Those arriving in Southport by land or sea head straight to Provision Company.
 This waterfront favorite usually has a line before ordering at the counter and grabbing self-service drinks while awaiting freshly prepared fare.
-Provision Co. favorites include seafood chowder, steamed shrimp, crab cakes, a great grouper salad sandwich and some seriously tasty hamburgers.
+Provision Co. favorites include seafood chowder, steamed shrimp, crab cakes and a great grouper salad sandwich.

 On North Carolina’s southeastern coast is Calabash, the picturesque fishing village that calls itself the “Seafood Capital of the World.”
 And of all the restaurants you'll find here, Captain Nance's is particularly beloved.
 Order the seafood platter – or the Taste of Calabash – for a true introduction to this special style of seafood: lightly breaded, fried to perfection and typically served with hush puppies.